Who Can Join the Best Friends Network?

-Be willing and able to establish a positive working relationship with Best Friends, participate in program events and comply with required monthly reporting of dog/cat intake and spay/neuter rates
+Be willing and able to establish a positive working relationship with Best Friends and comply with required reporting of dog/cat intake, spay/neuter, and other statistics.

 Be a group or shelter operating in the United States (excluding US Territories) serving dogs and/or cats and their owners.

 Be in compliance with all local laws and regulations governing animal sheltering and provide appropriate daily care to all animals under the care of the organization, including animals in foster homes or at other offsite locations.
 This includes, but is not limited to: sanitary living conditions, food, water, enrichment and shelter.